User Manual#

 plt.plot(ds.time, spd, color="#000305")

-troughs = ds["speed_troughs"].sel(keypoints="beakTip", individuals="Crow1").values
+troughs = ds["speed_troughs"].sel(keypoint="beakTip", individual="Crow1").values

 trough_idx = np.where(troughs == 1)[0]

-turning_points = ds["speed_turning_points"].sel(keypoints="beakTip", individuals="Crow1").values
+turning_points = ds["speed_turning_points"].sel(keypoint="beakTip", individual="Crow1").values

 turning_points_idx = np.where(turning_points == 1)[0]